sergeyklay/clusterium/README.md

 - **Excess of Mass**: Uses EOM cluster selection method for better handling of varying density clusters

 For example, with a dataset of 3000 questions, the toolkit automatically sets `min_cluster_size=64`, which represents the smallest meaningful semantic group in the data.

+### Large Cluster Handling

+The toolkit employs a sophisticated approach to handle large clusters:

+- **Recursive HDBSCAN**: Large clusters (exceeding 20% of total questions or 50 questions, whichever is larger) are processed using a recursive application of HDBSCAN with stricter parameters:
+  - More aggressive scaling for `min_cluster_size` using `int(np.log(cluster_size) ** 1.5)`
+  - Tighter `cluster_selection_epsilon` (0.2 instead of the default 0.3)
+  - Slightly lower `min_samples` (3) to allow for smaller but still meaningful subclusters
+  - Maintains the density-based nature of the original clustering

+- **Adaptive Fallback**: If recursive HDBSCAN cannot effectively split a large cluster (produces 1 or fewer subclusters), the system falls back to K-means:
+  - Number of subclusters is determined adaptively based on cluster size
+  - Aims for approximately 30 questions per subcluster
+  - Caps at 10 subclusters to avoid excessive fragmentation

+This approach ensures that the natural density structure of the data is preserved whenever possible, while still providing effective splitting of large, unwieldy clusters.

 ### Embedding Caching